-The following table sets forth for each named executive officer, the value of share-based awards which vested during the year ended December 31, 2023.
-We do not grant option-based awards and we did not have a non-equity incentive compensation plan in 2023.
+The following table sets forth for each named executive officer, the value of share-based awards which vested during the year ended December 31, 2024.
+We do not grant option-based awards and we did not have a non-equity incentive compensation plan in 2024.

 Name Performance-based awards - Value vested during the year (1) (\$)

-Grant B. Fagerheim 8,736,379
+Grant B. Fagerheim 6,473,896

-Thanh C. Kang 4,162,446
+Thanh C. Kang 3,177,795

-Joel M. Armstrong 2,792,479
+Joel M. Armstrong 1,897,965

-Darin R. Dunlop (2) 2,792,479
+David M. Mombourquette 1,897,965

-David M. Mombourquette 2,792,479
+Jeffery B. Zdunich (2) 1,298,562

 - (1) Calculated based on the market price of our common shares on the applicable vesting dates multiplied by the number of share awards vesting on that date and the applicable payout multiplier.
-Includes the dividend equivalents accumulated on the underlying share awards and is based on the actual payout multiplier of: 1.75x for 1/3 of the share awards granted in 2020 and vesting in 2023; 1.75x for 1/3 of the share awards granted in 2021 and vesting in 2023; and 1.75x for 1/3 of the share awards granted in 2022 and vesting in 2023. - (2) Mr. Dunlop retired on December 31, 2023.
+Includes the dividend equivalents accumulated on the underlying share awards and is based on the actual payout multiplier of: 1.5x for 1/3 of the share awards granted in 2021 and vesting in 2024; 1.5x for 1/3 of the share awards granted in 2022 and vesting in 2024; and 1.5x for 1/3 of the share awards granted in 2023 and vesting in 2024. - (2) On February 18, 2025, Mr. Zdunich's role changed from Vice President, Finance and Controller to Senior Vice President, Finance and Accounting.

-Award Plan
+Award Incentive Plan

-Our award incentive plan is a full-value award plan pursuant to which time-based awards and performance-based awards may be granted to our directors, officers, employees and other service providers.
+Our award incentive plan is a full-value award plan pursuant to which time-based awards and performance-based awards may be granted to our officers, employees and other service providers.
+Prior to January 1, 2025, our independent non-management directors were also eligible to be granted time-based awards under our award incentive plan.
 The award incentive plan was last approved by our shareholders at our annual and special meeting held on May 18, 2022.
-A summary of our award incentive plan, including certain amendments thereto approved by the board of directors, is provided below.
+Shareholders are being asked at the meeting to consider an ordinary resolution to approve common shares issuable pursuant to unallocated awards under the award incentive plan for a further three-year term.
+See "Approval of Unallocated Awards under and Amendment to our Award Incentive Plan".
+A summary of our award incentive plan is provided below.
 A copy of the plan is available on our SEDAR+ profile at www.sedarplus.ca under the category "Other Securityholder Documents".

-The principal purposes of the award incentive plan are: (i) to retain and attract the qualified directors, officers, consultants, employees and other service providers that we require; (ii) to promote a proprietary interest in us by such persons and to encourage such persons to remain in our employ and put forth maximum efforts for the success of our business; and (iii) to focus our management on operating and financial performance and long-term total shareholder return.
+The principal purposes of the award incentive plan are: (i) to retain and attract the qualified officers, consultants, employees and other service providers that we require; (ii) to promote a proprietary interest in us by such persons and to encourage such persons to remain in our employ and put forth maximum efforts for the success of our business; and (iii) to focus our management on operating and financial performance and long-term total shareholder return.